 The Vampire Tarot of the Eternal Night is another vampiric deck - this one from Lo Scarabeo.
 It has photo-real images with an edge of horror by Davide Corsi, and a companion book by Barbara Moore.

 The Van Buren Tarot is a self-titled deck is still being created by the artist.
 The tarot scenes are set on black card and appear to have been created with pastels.

 The Vanessa Tarot is a cute, sassy, and glamorous deck inspired by pop culture heroines.
 It's light-hearted, fun, feminine and still very readable deck for the girl in every grown woman (or man).
 Packaged with a small tin along with a booklet.

 The Vedicheskoe Tarot is a Russian-published deck of 78 cards.
 Its illustrations are line-drawings filled in with bright, saturated colours.
 Titled in Russian.

 The Vee Deck is a non-standard tarot.
 The images are intended to be ambiguous in the Vee Deck and you are free to make up your own meanings.
 Available free online as a PDF for printing.

 The Venetian Carnival Tarot is an elegant 78-card deck of intense masked figures, designed to stimulate the intuition and easy communication between the conscious and unconscious mind.
-The limited edition of this deck is funding now through Kickstarter.

 The Venetian Historical Tarot is a majors-only Italian Tarot set, with detailed and fanciful images on its rectangular cards; illustrations of the city of Venice in the Renaissance and later times.